AnanthSankaralingam/chromie/README.md

 3. ~Fix copy paste into hyperbrowser (maybe via hyperagent?). increase browser time limit.~
 4. ~Offline Scraper: create an offline job for popular links and create table in database. make sure to use only high accuracy, concise and well formatted structures to easily put in the prompt.~
 5. ~API Endpoint: detect extension requests that need an API, ask user what endpoint to use.
 Update prompts accordingly to ensure they use that endpoint and dont use optimized prompt.~
-6. fix schema mandatory fields
+6. fix schema mandatory fields so generic extensions don't generate empty files
 7. ~bug fix for token_usage and browser minutes measuring. dont use estimated tokens. get thinking tokens too.~

 P1 <br>